 PhD Project: Searching history for solutions to climate inaction

-Skye has a background of working in environment and development issues at local, national and regional levels, with a focus on climate change, climate change adaptation (CCA) and disaster risk reduction (DRR) interventions and policy.
-She has worked on projects across Australia and Asia, strengthening the mechanisms for responding to environmental and climate change risks and uncertainty.
-Most recently this was for the United Nations Development Programme (UNDP) in Timor-Leste.
-Prior, this was regionally in Asia for the Stockholm Environment Institute (SEI), and formerly in Australia working on government environmental and climate change management, policy, education and behaviour change projects and programmes, as well as in researcher and consultancy roles in the social and environmental sustainability areas.
+Skye has a background in environment and development issues across the Asia-Pacific region, with a focus on responding to environmental and climate change risks and uncertainty.
+She works on the development of climate change adaptation and environment projects in the Asia-Pacific region for the United Nations Development Programme (UNDP).
+She previously worked as a researcher and research coordinator for the Stockholm Environment Institute (SEI) Asia Centre, and formerly on government environmental and climate change management, policy, education and behavioural change projects and programmes, as well as in research and consultancy roles in the social and environmental sustainability areas.
 Skye holds a Masters of International Urban and Environmental Management from RMIT University, Melbourne.

 Sonya completed a Masters of Atmospheric Science at the University of Melbourne, where she investigated changes in alpine Australia’s winter rain and snowfall events.
 She has worked for both the University of Melbourne and the Australian Bureau of Meteorology as a research assistant focusing respectively on synoptic weather patterns for extreme weather events and air pollution and using statistical methods to project Victorian streamflows to the end of the century using downscaled CMIP5 global climate models.